 A2: NOMAD can arrange shipping to most locations worldwide and the cost is added to the purchase price.
 Border tariffs, duties, fees, and taxes may be applicable when crossing borders, however, NAFTA (North American Free Trade Agreement) ensures that there are no tariffs, or duties when traveling between Canada, USA, and Mexico.
 For the purposes of estimating shipping costs, the NOMAD Cube weighs approximately 5000 lbs.

 A: Yes.
 Each of NOMAD’s components can be unscrewed, stacked, moved, and then re-assembled.

 Q: Has NOMAD’s structure been engineered for earthquake, wind and snow loads?

 A: Yes.
-NOMAD’s structure has been reviewed and professionally endorsed by a registered structural engineer practicing in the province of British Columbia, Canada.
-However, soils, wind, earthquake, and snow loads differ in each location and the approving authorities in your area may ask for a review by a locally-certified engineer.
+NOMAD’s structure has been reviewed and endorsed by a registered structural engineer practicing in the province of British Columbia, Canada.
+However, soils, wind, earthquake, and snow loads differ in each location and the approving authorities in your area may ask for an independent review by a locally-certified engineer.

 Q: How is NOMAD’s plumbing installed?